daniaokuye/winnerineast.github.io/README.md

 - [Salient Object Detection](https://github.com/winnerineast/SODsurvey):Salient Object Detection in the Deep Learning Era.
 - [SC SfMLearner](https://github.com/winnerineast/SC-SfMLearner-Release): the implementation for paper: Unsupervised Scale-consistent Depth and Ego-motion Learning from Monocular Video.
 - [SiamRPN++ with PyTorch](https://github.com/winnerineast/SiamRPN_plus_plus_PyTorch): This is an unofficial PyTorch implementation of SiamRPN++ (CVPR2019), implemented by Peng Xu and Jin Feng.
 Our training can be conducted on multi-GPUs, and use LMDB data format to speed up the data loading.
+- [simpledet](https://github.com/winnerineast/simpledet):SimpleDet - A Simple and Versatile Framework for Object Detection and Instance Recognition.
 - [simple fasteer rcnn implementation in pytorch](https://github.com/winnerineast/simple-faster-rcnn-pytorch): A Simple and Fast Implementation of Faster R-CNN
 - [TorchCV](https://github.com/winnerineast/torchcv): A pyTorch-based framework for deep learning algorithms in computer vision.
 - [Track R-CNN](https://github.com/winnerineast/TrackR-CNN):Code for the TrackR-CNN baseline for the Multi Object Tracking and Segmentation (MOTS) task.